indramahaarta/temenin-isoman-mobileapp/README.md

 Isolasi mandiri shouldn't be lonely.
 Let's accompany those in need.

 ## 🔗 Website Link
-You can access our website on [temenin-isoman.herokuapp.com](https://temenin-isoman.herokuapp.com/)
+You can download our apk on [_releases_](https://github.com/sabynn/temenin-isoman-mobileapp/releases).

 ## 👨‍⚕👩‍⚕️ Brief